jerskisnow/bot-utils/readme.md

 |`hasNumber(string)` | Returns a boolean based on whether the supplied string contains a number or not |
 |`isNumber(input)` | Returns a boolean based on whether the supplied input is a number or not |
 |`uptime()` | Returns process uptime formatted into a human readable string |

+## Contributing
+If you wish to contribute to **bot-utils** continued development make sure to take a look at [this](https://github.com/axelgreavette/bot-utils/blob/master/CONTRIBUTING.md) file